godotengine/godot-docs/getting_started/step_by_step/godot_design_philosophy.rst

 --------------------------------

 The Godot editor runs on the game engine.
-It uses the engine’s own UI system, it can hot reload code and scenes when you test your projects, or run game code in the editor.
-This means you can **use the same code** and scenes for your games or **to build plugins and extend the editor**.
+It uses the engine’s own UI system, it can hot-reload code and scenes when you test your projects, or run game code in the editor.
+This means you can **use the same code** and scenes for your games, or **build plugins and extend the editor.**

 This leads to a reliable and flexible UI system as it powers the editor itself.
 With the ``tool`` keyword, you can run any game code in the editor.